dlay-io/dlay-core/readme.md

 ## Creating a task

-POST the json above to:
+POST the json below to:
 'http://localhost:5984/tasks'

 ```json